Paris 8 University

+It is based on several campuses, mainly in Saint-Denis, as well as in Aubervilliers and the north of Paris on the Condorcet Campus, which it has initiated with nine other universities and public institutions since 2008 and which will be inaugurated in 2019.

-It is one of the thirteen successors of the world's second oldest academic institution, the University of Paris, and was established shortly before the latter officially ceased to exist on 31 December 1970.
-It was founded as a direct response to events of May 1968.
+It is one of the thirteen successors of the University of Paris, and was established shortly before the latter officially ceased to exist on 31 December 1970.
+It was founded as a direct response to events of May 1968, as a campus of the University of Paris in Vincennes.
 This response was twofold: it was sympathetic to students' demands for more freedom, but also represented the movement of students out of central Paris, especially the Latin Quarter, where the street fighting of 1968 had taken place.

 History

 Founded in 1969, the new experimental institution was named Centre Universitaire Expérimental de Vincennes (CUEV) in Vincennes.
-In 1971, it gained full university status, thus allowing it to award its own degrees, and renamed "Université Paris VIII".
+In 1971, it gained full university status, thus allowing it to award its own degrees, and renamed University of Vincennes, then University of Paris-VIII.
 Since moving to Saint-Denis in 1980, the university has become a major teaching and research centre for humanities in the Île-de-France region.

+Foundation

+On Monday 5th of August 1968, the Dean of the University of Paris, Raymond Las Vergnas, proposed the creation of a new university to Edgar Faure, the Minister of National Education.
+Las Vergnas was accompanied by professors Pierre Dommergues, Bernard Cassen and a young female lecturer in English, Hélène Cixous.
+Two days later, Cixous sent a telegram to her friend Jacques Derrida, asking him to be his advisor.
+Through Derrida, Cixous recruited Georges Canguilhem and Roland Barthes, who became official advisors.

 Tumultuous years

-As soon as it opened, Vincennes became the venue for a continuation of 1968, being occupied almost immediately by student radicals, and being the scene of violent confrontations with the police.
-One incident, in early 1972, involved a janitors' (travailleurs du nettoyage) strike.
+As soon as it opened, the University of Vincennes became the venue for a continuation of 1968, being occupied almost immediately by student radicals, and being the scene of violent confrontations with the police.
+One incident, in early 1972, involved a janitors' strike.
 The radicalized janitors invaded classrooms, accused the professors of being scabs, and demanded solidarity.
 Meanwhile, there was so much radical leafleting, some university hallways were clogged with ankle-deep crumpled leaflets.

-It became particularly notorious for its radical philosophy department, assembled and then headed by Michel Foucault, who in this stage of his career was at his most militant, on one occasion participating in a student occupation and pelting the police outside the building with projectiles.
-The scandal of this department emerged not around this incident, however, but around one of the philosophy professors, Jacques Lacan's daughter Judith Miller, who was not only a committed communist, like most of the faculty, but indeed a Maoist as well.
+It became known for its radical philosophy department, with many faculty considering themselves communist which was at the time headed by Michel Foucault, who in this stage of his career was at his most militant, on one occasion participating in a student occupation and pelting the police outside the building with projectiles.

+The most consequential scandal of this department emerged around one of the philosophy professors, Jacques Lacan's daughter Judith Miller.
 The department had its accreditation withdrawn after it was revealed that Miller had handed out course credit to strangers she met on a bus.
-(Miller was subsequently fired by the French education ministry after saying in a radio interview that the university was a capitalist institution and that she was trying to make it function as badly as possible.)
+Miller was subsequently fired by the French education ministry after saying in a radio interview that the university was a capitalist institution and that she was trying to sabotage it from within.